alpz/mech-nn-discovery-pde/Readme.md

 - Matplotlib
 - Numpy and Scipy

-To run the code create a conda environment by using the env.yml file.
-Small test examples can be run in the given Jupyter Notebooks.
-These include a simple fitting test of a damped sinusoidal wave, a solver comparison with scipy odeint, and 2-body trajectory predictions.

-The test examples were run with the dense Cholesky solver.
-Set the Cholesky solver in config.py

 ### Examples

 The `examples` directory contains Jupyter notebook examples for using the dense direct and sparse multigrid preconditioned solvers for simple PDEs.
 Also included is an example to fit a PDE to data.
 Make sure the top-level directories are in the path before running the notebooks.